KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws2-events/README.md

 Append new elements to the DOM programmatically.
 {% include "./2dom-manipulation.md" %}

+**You added dynamic content to your web page.
+Celebrate a toast with your neighbor!**

 <!-- trick markdown to give me a little space between these two sections of text -->
 ##